 Modifications to development plans are anticipated.
-Modifications to this Specific Plan may be processed as modifications pursuant to Section 8.1.5 herein.
+Modifications Minor changes, deviations or modifications to this Specific Plan may be processed as Modifications pursuant to Section 8.1.5 herein.
 In addition, the sketches and graphic representations contained in Sections 4 through 7 herein are for conceptual purposes only and are to be used as general visual aids in understanding the basic intent of the guidelines.
 They are not meant to depict any actual lot or building design, and are therefore subject to change.